 - Close your bottle.
 When you are finished pouring glasses, it is important to keep a lid on the bottle.
 This is not only proper etiquette, but could be the law in some states.

 - Keep it classy.
 You don’t want to show up with a boxed wine or wine stored in a plastic grocery bag.
 Keep it classy by bringing a tote or bottle carrier, and an appropriate reusable cap.

 - Keep the laws in mind.
 Some places have an open container rule which means even if you have some left in your bottle, you won’t be able to take it with you.
 So, be aware of the laws before you go in.

 - Stay in control.
 When you go to a restaurant, you aren’t at a bar down the road.
 You are in an upscale establishment, so stay in control.
-You don’t want to be downing a whole bottle of wine and pinching the waiters butt (or grandpa doing it either).
+You don’t want to be downing a whole bottle of wine and acting out.

 - Be respectful.
 Just because you are allowed to bring in a bottle doesn’t mean it is your home.
-Be respectful of the establishment, servers, and busers who will be helping you.
+Be respectful of the establishment, servers, and bussers who will be helping you.

 - Choose a designated driver.
 No one should drink and drive even if they are only having one glass.
 Choose someone to be the DD so nobody gets hurt.

 - The best guests offer a taste.
 Offering a taste to your server shows gratitude and humbleness.
 If you want to get good service, share a taste.

 What is a Corkage Fee and BYOB Etiquette?